Marketing Cloud Salary Guide 2023

-Salesforce professionals love getting certifications – they are a milestone in your career that prove that you know what you are talking about.
+Salesforce professionals love gaining certifications – they are a milestone in your career that proves that you know what you are talking about.
 Certifications can potentially be used as leverage if you are looking for a more senior position internally, or looking for a job in another company.
-In the annual Salary Survey, respondents were asked which certifications are likely to increase your worth as a Salesforce professional.

 Generalists vs. Specialists

 There are multiple Marketing Cloud career pathways that follow a specialist skill set.
 Usually, Marketing Cloud Specialists start off by mastering Email Studio, and then verge into a specialism e.g. Personalization (Interaction Studio), Intelligence (Datorama), etc.